thalesr/thalesr/README.md

 </ul>

 <h3>Current learning:</h3>
-I have been studing for AZ-204: Azure Developer Exam
+I have been studing for AZ-204: Azure Developer Exam.